strangehurst/PNML.jl/docs/src/pnml.md

 Within PNML.jl no schema-level validation is done.

+Note that, depending on context, 'PNML' may refer to either the markup language or the Julia code.

 In is allowed by the PNML specification to omit validation with the presumption that some specialized, external tool can be applied, thus allowing the file format to be used for inter-tool communication with lower overhead in each tool.